vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 166

-*Social, legal and religious polity of the Hindus. *** For an enumeration of these Crafts (Kalās), see Vasudeva's commentary on Yatindra-mata-Dipikā, called Prakaša [Anandašrama Series, Pūna.
+*Social, legal and religious polity of the Hindus. *** For an enumeration of these Crafts (Kalās), see Vasudeva's commentary on Yatindra-mata-Dipikā, called Prakaśa [Anandaśrama Series, Pūna.
 No. 50].

 Lit., the Vakuja (Mimusops Elenge) decked, a name of St. Nammāzhvär, for whose life, see our Lives of Dravida Saints.
 An enumeration of his works is also there to be found.
 These Treatises are all in Tamil poetry, called Prabandhas.